A woman pets her happy dog

 Hookworms and Roundworms: The Invisible Threats

 Roundworms and hookworms are dangerous—and often invisible—threats to your dog.
 They live in the intestines after being ingested by a dog and can cause many complications in the gastrointestinal tract.
-With HEARTGARD® Plus (ivermectin/pyrantel), you can help treat and control hookworms and roundworms in your dog.
+With HEARTGARD Plus chews, you can help treat and control hookworms and roundworms in your dog.

 What Are the Most Common Intestinal Parasites in Dogs?